Fountain Services & Installation

 In addition to delivering and installing products purchased from our factory and showroom, Giannini Garden Ornaments

 offers full garden fountain services for existing Bay Area fountains, residential and commercial.
 We can also service and install fountains that were not installed or manufactured by Giannini.
-Due to unprecedented demand and other factors related to the Coronavirus, we are only servicing fountains delivered and installed by Giannini Garden Ornaments.
-This policy will remain in effect for the remainder of 2021, we apologize for the inconvenience.
+Due to unprecedented demand, we are only servicing fountains delivered and installed by Giannini Garden Ornaments.
+This policy will remain in effect until further notice, we apologize for the inconvenience.
 Delivery and installation for products purchased at our South San Francisco factory and showroom have now returned to normal operations.
 Garden fountain service includes: Cleaning, pump cleaning + service, touching-up, and re-leveling if fountain has been moved.
 Our courteous service team will meet or exceed your expectations!

 Please use our request form to the right for questions and requests. >